Alexandra Tolstoy: Personal life

 In September 2003, Tolstoy and Uzbek show jumper Shamil Galimzyanov were married in the Russian Orthodox Cathedral in Bayswater, London, after which they set up their home in a small Moscow apartment.
 While filming Horse People with Alexandra Tolstoy in 2008, the BBC objected to Galimzyanov accompanying Tolstoy, and this was later reported to have tested the marriage.

 While living in Moscow, Tolstoy taught English to the families of several "oligarchs" and befriended the billionaire Sergei Pugachev.

-Tolstoy's marriage to Galimzyanov broke down in 2009, shortly after the birth of a baby boy, Alexei.
+Tolstoy's marriage to Galimzyanov broke down in 2009, shortly after the birth of a baby boy.
 Tolstoy decided not to return to her former home in Moscow and in April 2009 established herself with her son at a house in Chelsea.
 In June 2009, she was reported to have engaged "highly paid lawyers" to protect her private life.

 In the summer of 2009, Tolstoy was staying with Pugachev at a villa in the South of France and was also helping him to find a country estate in England.
 In December, she acquired a farmhouse near Malvern in Herefordshire for herself.
 Her distant cousin Alexander Nekrassov broke the news that Pugachev was the father of Tolstoy's son.

 By 2011, Tolstoy and Pugachev were reported to be a couple, with homes in Monaco, London, and Moscow, but Pugachev, by then living in exile in London, remained married to his wife Galina, with whom he has children and grandchildren.
-In 2010, the couple had another son, Ivan, and in 2012 a daughter, Maria.
+In 2010, the couple had another son, and in 2012 a daughter.

 In 2013, Galimzyanov complained that Tolstoy was evicting him from the Moscow flat they had lived in together.
 In 2015, Pugachev moved to the south of France, after facing severe business difficulties in Russia, while Tolstoy remained in London with their children.

 In 2017, Tolstoy described Pugachev as controlling and feared that he might kidnap the children.
 In October 2018, she said in an interview that she was a single mother and stated that Pugachev had not supported her or the children financially for three years.

+In 2023, Tolstoy announced that her bank account was closed by NatWest without any explanations.